 Alerts vary by location and season.
 Your utility company may send you a text notification of a power outage or a severe storm warning.

 However, they may also offer a host of other free-of-charge alerts.

-To use this tool effectively, I look at my daily usage from twelve months prior, determine a savings goal of ten percent, and set the alerts to reflect this amount.
-This way, if I don’t get a text alert, then know that I am at least meeting that benchmark.
+To use this tool effectively, I also review my daily usage from twelve months prior to determine a savings goal of ten percent, and set the alerts to reflect this amount.
+Once again, if I don’t get a text alert, then know that I am at least meeting that benchmark.

 In thirty days, when I get my next bill, I compare, set new goals, and readjust the alert threshold.

 Alerts are a fantastic way to try out new savings strategies and have a (close to) real time idea if they are lowering your energy usage.

 5. Special Programs

 There is nothing better than free money.
 My energy provider offers exactly this when you sign up for Peak Time Rewards.

 During hot, summer days, when the heat and humidity combine, producing a strain on the grid, they will call or send a text, telling me that this is a Peak Rewards Day.